draptik/book_microservices_dotnet_core_nancy/chapter01/README.md

 **IMPORTANT:**

+Since I started writing this, things have changed numerous times.
+Don't expect this document to be up-to-date (if Microsoft can't keep their documentation up-to-date, how should I?).

 Since the book was published the .NET Core project setup has changed (again).

 The book uses `project.json` to configure projects.
 Microsoft recently changed the project configuration to `msbuild/csproj` files (2017-03-07).